The new In Vitro Diagnostic Device Regulation (EU) 2017/746 was published in the Official Journal of the European Union on 5 May 2017.

 Vigilance and market surveillance

 The position of notified bodies in relation to manufacturers will be significantly strengthened.
-They will have a right and duty to carryout unannounced factory inspections and to conduct physical or laboratory tests on devices.
-The proposal also requires rotation of the notified body’s personnel involved in the assessment of IVDs at appropriate intervals to strike a reasonable balance between the knowledge and experience required to carry out thorough assessments.
+They have a right and duty to carryout unannounced factory inspections and to conduct physical or laboratory tests on devices.
+The regulation also requires rotation of the notified body’s personnel involved in the assessment of IVDs at appropriate intervals to strike a reasonable balance between the knowledge and experience required to carry out thorough assessments.